Encyclopaedia Inflationaris: Zero Parameter Models

-The reheating consistent observational predictions of Higgs inflation are represented in \Fig{fig:CMBHI} where we have displayed their dependence in the reheating temperature defined in the Jordan frame by $\gstar^{1/4}\bar{T}_\ureh=\left(30\bar{\rho}_\ureh/\pi^2\right)^{1/4}$.
-Notice that, a priori, the reheating temperature can be calculated exactly in Higgs inflation since all the couplings between the Higgs and the other fields in the standard model are known.
-This gives a spectral index which is in good agreement with the data and a small contribution of gravity waves.
-At this stage, in the Higgs case, we do not have constraints on the parameter $\xi$ since it is hidden in the mass scale $M$.
-Its observational value therefore comes from the amplitude of the CMB anisotropies and reads
+The reheating-consistent observational predictions of Higgs inflation are represented in \Fig{fig:CMBHI} (there are almost the same as for Starobinsky Inflation) where we have displayed their dependence on the reheating energy defined in the Jordan frame by $\Treh = \rhoreh^{1/4}$.
+Notice that, a priori, the reheating temperature can be calculated exactly in Higgs inflation since all the couplings between the Higgs and the other fields in the standard model are known~\cite{GarciaBellido:2008ab}.
+This gives a spectral index which is in good agreement with the data and a small contribution of gravitational waves.
+At this stage, in the Higgs case, the constraints on the parameter $\xi$ come from the amplitude of the CMB anisotropies, \ie from \Eq{eq:si:COBE}.
+As explained below \Eq{eq:si:COBE}, for the fiducial value $\Delta \Nstar=55$, one gets $M\simeq 3.3\times 10^{-3}\Mg$, \ie, inflation takes place at the GUT scale.
+Then, using the expression of $M$, one obtains the following condition for the parameter $\xi$,